raxITai/mcp-oauth-sample/README.md

-# MCP OAuth Sample - Enhanced Implementation
+# MCP OAuth Sample on Vercel and Analytics

 A production-ready MCP (Model Context Protocol) OAuth 2.1 server implementation built with Next.js 15, providing secure authentication and analytics for MCP clients.

 ## Overview

-This project was built using [run-llama/mcp-nextjs](https://github.com/run-llama/mcp-nextjs) as a reference implementation and significantly enhanced to be fully compliant with the [MCP Authorization Specification](./SPEC_MCP_AUTHZ.md).
+This project was built using [run-llama/mcp-nextjs](https://github.com/run-llama/mcp-nextjs) as a reference implementation and significantly enhanced to be fully compliant with the [MCP Authorization Specification](./SPEC_MCP_AUTHZ.md) or [here](https://modelcontextprotocol.io/specification/2025-06-18/basic/authorization).

 ### Key Enhancements